healthri-imaging/openid-auth-plugin/README.md

 ## Pre-requisities

-This plugin is for use with XNAT 1.7.5.x releases.
+This plugin is for use with XNAT 1.8.7 releases or newer

 There are 2 ways to deploy XNAT-Web: